berbschloe/UIHandlers/README.md

 ## Usage

 #### Importing
-It would be recommended to add UIHandlers globally because it can get annoying importing it everywhere.
+It would be recommended to add the library globally because it can get annoying importing it everywhere.

 ```swift
 // Add this to a GlobalImports.swift